openlilylib/snippets/README.md

 accepts snippets for LilyPond version 2.14.2, while the current LilyPond version is 2.17.25.
-Until LSR will be upgraded (noone knows when this will happen), I suggest to put all pieces of useful lily code here, just to make sure they won't get lost.
+Until LSR will be upgraded (noone knows when this will happen), we suggest to put all pieces of useful lily code here, just to make sure they won't get lost.

 At some point in the future we may develop a nice web frontend for this repository.